Front Page

 Keyword ‘assert’

-The assert keyword takes two values as parameters, separated by a comma.
-If the first value is falsy or null, the optional second parameter is sent to stderr by default, or can be redirected elsewhere using C. If no second parameter is provided, a generic error message is used instead.
+The assert keyword takes two values separated by a comma.
+If the first value is falsy or null the optional second parameter is printed to stderr (or elsewhere if configured with the API).
+If no second parameter is provided a generic error message is used instead.

 //nothing happens